 There are 11 official languages in South Africa, however you’ll find that English is widely spoken – especially in the main cities and towns.
 If you’re planning on visiting rural communities we encourage you to make an effort to learn a few words in Afrikaans or the relevant tribal language.
 The ability to speak some basic words such as ‘hello’ and ‘thank you’ will undoubtedly win you many smiles from the friendly locals who you come into contact with during your time in the rural areas of South Africa.

-If you’d like to plan a holiday to South Africa, please call our Luxury Travel Specialists on 0203 143 4293 or send an online enquiry to start your journey.
+If you'd like to plan a holiday to South Africa, call our Luxury Travel Specialists for a chat about your dream trip or fill out our no-obligation enquiry form.